-Created in 1974, PVTA had an operating budget of \$45 million in FY2015.
+Created in 1974, PVTA had an operating budget of \$61 million in FY2023.
 Under Massachusetts law, PVTA and the Commonwealth's 13 other regional transit authorities may not directly operate transit services.
 Therefore, PVTA competitively contracts with private companies to operate its fixed routes bus routes and paratransit van services.
 Currently, these contract operators are UMass Transit Services, First Transit, and Hulmes Transportation Services.

-Funding for PVTA operations and capital improvements comes from several sources: federal grant programs; state and local governments; institutions; advertising; and passenger fares, which accounted for 18% of the total cost of services in FY2015.
-A schedule of current PVTA fares is included as Attachment 4.
+Funding for PVTA operations and capital improvements comes from several sources: federal grant programs; state and local governments; institutions; advertising; and passenger fares, which accounted for 18% of the total cost of services in FY2023.
+A schedule of current PVTA fares is included as Attachment 3.

-There are 46 scheduled bus routes (fixed routes-see Fig 1.1-1).
+There are 46 scheduled bus routes.
 Paratransit van service to comply with the Americans with Disabilities Act (ADA) is provided at all locations in PVTA member communities and within 3⁄4 of a mile in municipalities that are not members (South Deerfield, Enfield CT).